Nicola Pisano: Shrine of Saint Dominic (Bologna)

-Pulpit of the Siena Cathedral
+Siena Cathedral Pulpit

-In September 1265 he was given his next major assignment: a marble pulpit for the Siena Cathedral.
+In September 1265 he was given his next major assignment: a marble pulpit for Siena Cathedral.
 This pulpit, made of Carrara marble, was sculpted between the end of 1265 and November 1268 with the extensive participation of his son Giovanni Pisano and his assistants Arnolfo di Cambio, Lapo di Ricevuto and several other artists.

 This is the earliest remaining work in the cathedral.
 Nicola Pisano was given this commission due to his fame by the Pisa pulpit.
 This pulpit, resembling the Pisa pulpit but larger, is even more ambitious and is considered his masterpiece.
 The whole message of the pulpit is concerned with the doctrine of Salvation and the Last Judgment.

 Pistoia and Perugia

-In July 1273 Nicola Pisano was commissioned by the Operai di San Jacopo of Pistoia to make the altar of San Jacopo in the cathedral of San Zeno.
+In July 1273 Nicola Pisano was commissioned by the Operai di San Jacopo of Pistoia to make the altar of San Jacopo in the Pistoia Cathedral.
 He worked on it together with his son Giovanni.
 The chapel of San Jacopo was demolished in 1786.
 The Holy Water stoup with its three female figures was probably sculpted at the same time.
 Giovanni Pisano would later make his first pulpit in the same cathedral.

-His last major commission was the Great Fountain at Perugia (1277–1278).
+His last major commission was the relief panels on the Fontana Maggiore ("Great Fountain") at Perugia (1277–1278).
 Fra Bevignate and Boninsegna designed the fountain with three superposed basins.
 The fountain certainly shows the delicate hand of Nicolò Pisano, but most sculpting was executed by his son Giovanni Pisano and his assistants.
 By its richness in details and by its iconography, this last work shows a rapprochement to French Gothic art.